At the Circus: Production notes

 Comedy legend Buster Keaton's career had long been on the downside, and he was reduced to working for scale at MGM as a gag man.
 Keaton's complex and elaborate sight gags did not mesh well with the Marx Brothers' brand of humor, and was sometimes a source of friction between the comedian and the brothers.
 When Groucho called Keaton on the incompatibility of his gags with the Marx Brothers, Keaton responded, "I'm only doing what Mr. Mayer asked me to do.
 You guys don't need help."

 Hundreds of girls applied for the film, with eighteen finally chosen after "rigid tests".
 They had to be expert ballet dancers, have good singing voices, and they had to be able to prove all this by doing a toe-dance on a cantering bareback horse, while singing in key.
 Four of the girls were former circus riders.
 Several of the other girls had ridden in rodeos, either professionally or as amateurs, and the rest had been riding most of their lives.

 The name of Groucho's character in this film, J. Cheever Loophole, recalls that of real-life financier J. Cheever Cowdin, who had ties to the film industry.
-In 1936, Cowdin led a group of investors who had loaned $750,000 to Carl Laemmle and his son Carl Laemmle, Jr., to finance the film Show Boat.
+In 1936, Cowdin led a group of investors who had lent $750,000 (equal to $ today) to Carl Laemmle and his son Carl Laemmle, Jr., to finance the film Show Boat.
 Before the release of the film, the investors demanded repayment, but the Laemmles did not have the funds to pay it back.
 Because of this, Cowdin was able to take control of the Laemmle's Universal Pictures studio and served as the company's president until 1946.
 Show Boat proved to be a financial success and, had the loan not been called for repayment until after the film's release, the Laemmles would have been able to repay the loan and retain ownership of Universal.

-Groucho was aged 48 during the filming of At the Circus, and his hairline had begun receding.
-As such, he took to wearing a toupee in the film and would do the same for the following Marx Brothers film, Go West.
+Groucho was aged 48 during the filming of At the Circus, and his hairline had begun to recede.
+He wore a toupee in the film and would do the same for the following Marx Brothers film, Go West.